urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 15,206 bases which translate to 15206 bytes or 14.8 KB of memory.

 # Generating a variation graph
-I’m going to describe the method used by graphite for building the graph.
-As of writing this, [graphite] can’t generate a graph out of reads alone.
+As of writing this, [graphite] can’t generate a graph out of reads alone (perform an alignment).
 It supports a reference in fasta and a single VCF file.

-I'll detail the algorithm in a [later post].
+I'll detail the algorithm in a [later post] but the gist of it is this:

+ 1. Load the reference into memory or read a chunk of it if you wish
+ 2. Load your variation data from a VCF
+ 4. Organize variations into structs containing
+    * variation
+    * position
+    * reference
+ 3. Sort the variations in ascending order by position
+ 4. Using a right fold function - for support of streams
+    1. fold through the list of variations
+    2. At each variation position split the reference and create a list of:
+        * the string to the left
+        * string to the right
+        * a list of the variation and the base that was there originally (this will be a list of lists)
+ 5. Create directed graph out of the list of lists generated by the fold
+    * `'((a b) (a c)) to become a node with edges from a to b and c to be and a->b and a->b`

 ## Variation
 A variation is a struct of `position` and `sequence`.